Coronavirus | Belgian measures for businesses

-The Federal government decided that self-employed individuals (main and secondary occupation) and assisting spouses who, as a result of the coronavirus crisis, (i) have to remain closed even after the third phase of the “relaunch” or (ii) still have to close their business during at least 7 successive calendar days and can proof this interruption is required as a result of the Covid-19 measures are entitled to transitional rights (“overbruggingsrecht”/”droit passerelle”) until 31 December 2020.
+The Federal government decided that self-employed individuals (main and secondary occupation) and assisting spouses who have been struck financially as a result of the coronavirus crisis, are entitled to transitional rights (“overbruggingsrecht”/”droit passerelle”).

 Situations are assessed on a case-by-case basis.

 This measure can be combined with the nuisance premium and the corona compensation premium (see below).